 They’re fast, convenient, luxurious, and send a message to users that you offer customers only the best.

 Not all cars can use DC Fast Chargers, while all cars can use Level 2 chargers; they also use a different plug.
-They cost more to use than the regular energy rate, in fact, usually double.
+There are currently three DCFC plugs: CHAdeMO, CCS, and Tesla.
+DCFC also costs more to use than the regular energy rate, in fact, usually double.

 Perhaps the best reason not to use them regularly is that they can shorten battery life.
-Using them occasionally is fine, but drivers don’t want to get in the habit of using DC Fast Chargers several times a week, which can cut the usual battery life—10 years—in half if overused.
+Using them occasionally is fine, but drivers don’t want to get in the habit of using DC Fast Chargers several times a week, which can cut the usual battery life — 10 years — in half if overused.
 DC Fast Chargers are definitely nice to have access to and get you back on the road with a mostly full charge in the time it takes to stop and eat.
 However, Fast Chargers are a luxury and it’s best for drivers to treat them as such.
+Level 2 is the best kind of charging station for daily charging and preserves battery life, while DCFC is best reserved for more infrequent uses such as road trips and emergencies.